clidejs/ttyutil/README.md

 This object wraps all key codes as constants.
 *(see /const.js for the complete list)*

+## Test

+run the tests using `npm test`. check out /tests for test cases.

 ## Example

 see the /examples folder

 ## License: MIT